mLabSADev/mlab_website/src/markdown/news/media-statement-mlab-delivers-a-short-internet-of-things-training-programme-to-develop-work-ready-youth-for-the-digital-economy.md

 featureImage: ../../images/thumbanail-girls-.png
 category: Tech Skills
 tags:
-  - YouthDevelpment
+  - Youth Development
   - IoT
-  - InternetofThings
+  - Internet of Things
-  - YouthEmpowerment
+  - Youth Empowerment
   - 4IR
-  - FourthIndustrialRevolution
+  - Fourth Industrial Revolution
-  - SkillsDevelopment
+  - Skills Development
   - TechSkills
 ---
 A partnership between mLab and the Media, Information and Communication Technologies Sector Education and Training Authority (MICT SETA) was established through the signing of a Memorandum of Agreement in 2022, to empower South African youth with skills that are necessary in the Fourth Industrial Revolution (4IR)  and beyond.